richardbiely/gaia-ecs/README.md

 In this project, components are entities with the ***Component*** component attached to them.
 Treating components as entities allows for great design simplification and big features.

 ## Project structure
 The entire project is implemented inside gaia ***namespace***.
-It is further split into multiple subprojects each with a separate namespaces.
+It is further split into multiple sub-projects each with a separate namespaces.
 - ***core*** - core functionality, use by all other parts of the code
 - ***mem*** - memory-related operations, memory allocators
 - ***cnt*** - data containers